asael20/restaurant-client/README.md

 # restaurant-client
-this is a project for a class. it's a web app for people can register their restaurants and costum their menus and dishes
+this is a project for a class. it's a web app for people can register their restaurants and costum their menus and dishes. it was developed with React.js